jia-xinyu/jia-xinyu.github.io/_projects/7_project.md

     Mechanical design.
 The figures from left to right illustrate the leg transimission, joint layout, and body structure.
 </div>

+There are 12 actuated joints in total.
+Each joint is mounted with a (brushless DC electric) **BLDC motor** (GYEMS RMD X8 Pro).
+The motor insides intergates a 6:1 planetary reducer, and a driver supporting 3 control modes (potision / velocity / torque).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/legged/ele_1.png" class="img-fluid rounded z-depth-1" %}